peres84/penguin-api/README.md

         - username --> Set your username (Contact suport to get your credentials)
         - password --> Set your password (Contact suport to get your credentials)

+10. /messages/list - GET
+    - **No Params**
+        - Check the list you added

 You may read this [Database Structure](api/dataBase_estructure.md)

 ## Streamlit Description